 The Giver helps Jonas plan to leave the community, saving Gabriel, who’s been chosen to be released, and starting a new life.
 But it’s not quite so simple.
 The Giver tells Jonas what happened to the last Receiver of Memory, his own daughter.
 This young girl was given the same memories of war, loss, love, color, and the past that Jonas was, but she couldn’t handle them.
-She was asked to be released or killed, and her memories were set loose back to the public.
+She was asked to be released, and her memories were set loose back to the public.

 Leaving the Community

 The two come up with a plan to get Jonas out of the community and to Elsewhere, the area outside their walls.
 There, his memories will disperse, and the Giver will help the remaining community members understand the truth of their existence and their new memories of the human past.

 Jonas eventually flees the community in somewhat of a panic, desperate to save Gabriel.
 He steals his father’s bicycle and heads toward Elsewhere pursued by search planes.
 At the end of the novel, he enters into a striking landscape of color, which readers will recognize as their own world.
 There, he feels hunger and fear.

 The novel ends with Jonas and Gabriel climbing into a sled at the top of a hill, featured in Jonas’s very first received memory.
 They ride down it towards a village in which they can hear music.
 Without stating it outright, the end of the novel alludes to a happy conclusion of events for Jonas.
 He believes someone in the village is waiting for him and/or willing to help him.

 What is the main message of The Giver?

 The main message is the importance of memory to human experience–collective and individual.
 Without knowledge of the past, including mistakes and triumphs, humans cannot grow or learn.